 Free time in Ecuador

 Most volunteers only work Monday to Friday and take time out at the weekend to relax and explore.
 Community life in Ecuador is vibrant and full of life and many festivals are held throughout the year that volunteers can experience.
-Participation on scenic tours in the area and further afield in the rainforest are also available and your volunteer co-ordinator, along with the local tourist office can help you with setting them up.
+Participation on scenic tours in the area and further afield in the rainforest are also available and your programme director, along with the local tourist office can help you with setting them up.

 On the zip wire in Banos.